- 23 Nov 2022

 The security event score adds to the threat score of the threat actor.
 A threat actor may create security events on different APIs.
 APIs can be high, medium, or low risk.
 You can view the different categories of APIs with their risk score on the API Endpoints page.
 You can choose which types of security events add to the threat score of a threat actor.
 You can choose from the following:

-- Events affecting high-risk APIs - You can choose the security events that affect only the high-risk APIs.
-The advantage of choosing this option is that it lets you focus on threats of high-risk APIs.
+Events affecting high-risk APIs - You can select the security events that affect only the high-risk APIs.
+The advantage of selecting this option is that it lets you focus on threats of high-risk APIs.

 Downgrade severity

-There can be cases when Traceable has detected an attack, however, the application itself has rejected the request with an error code.
-In such cases, you may wish that the threat score should not be increased when the application itself is robust enough to handle the attack.
-One criteria to identify such cases is the response code.
+There can be cases when Traceable has detected an attack; however, the application has rejected the request with an error code.
+In such cases, you may wish that the threat score should not be increased when the application is robust enough to handle the attack.
+One criterion to identify such cases is the response code.
 You can configure the error status code regex in Traceable.
 When the error status code regex matches, you have a choice to:

-For example, if the current severity is critical and you downgrade by one step, then the new severity would be high.
-In such a case the new score of high severity would apply.
-Make sure to click on Save button for the changes to apply.
+For example, if the current severity is critical and you downgrade by one step, the new severity will be high.
+In such a case, the new score of high severity will apply.
+Make sure to click on the Save button for the changes to apply.

 Increase scoring for IP addresses

-Traceable keeps a track of reputation of individual IP address.
-You can view the reputation of the IP address by navigating to API Protection > Threat Actors.
-Click on any threat actor to view the IP reputation of that threat actor as shown in the screenshot below:
+Traceable keeps track of the reputation of individual IP addresses.
+You can view the IP reputation indicator by navigating to API Protection → Threat Actors.
+Click on any threat actor to view the IP reputation of that threat actor, as shown in the screenshot below:

 Threat score threshold